Generic Name: clobetasol propionate

 Clobetasol Cream Emulsion Description

-Clobetasol Propionate Cream-Emollient contains the active compound clobetasol propionate, a synthetic corticosteroid, for topical dermatologic use.
+Clobetasol Propionate Emollient Cream, 0.05% contains the active compound clobetasol propionate, a synthetic corticosteroid, for topical use.
 Clobetasol, an analog of prednisolone, has a high degree of glucocorticoid activity and a slight degree of mineralocorticoid activity.

-Clobetasol propionate has the empirical formula C25H32CIFO5 and a molecular weight of 467.
-It is a white to cream-colored crystalline powder insoluble in water.
+Clobetasol propionate has the molecular formula C25H32ClFO5 and a molecular weight of 467.
+It is a white to cream colored crystalline powder insoluble in water.

-Clobetasol Propionate Cream-Emollient contains clobetasol propionate 0.5 mg/g in an emollient base of cetostearyl alcohol, isopropyl myristate, propylene glycol, cetomacrogol 1000, dimethicone 360, citric acid, sodium citrate, purified water, and imidurea as a preservative.
+Each gram of Clobetasol Propionate Emollient Cream, 0.05% contains clobetasol propionate 0.5 mg/g in an emollient base of cetomacrogol 1000, cetostearyl alcohol, citric acid, dimethicone 360, imidurea as a preservative, isopropyl myristate, propylene glycol, purified water, and sodium citrate.

 Clobetasol Cream Emulsion - Clinical Pharmacology

-The extent of percutaneous absorption of topical corticosteroids is determined by many factors, including the vehicle and integrity of the epidermal barrier.
-Occlusive dressing with hydrocortisone for up to 24 hours has not been demonstrated to increase penetration; however, occlusion of hydrocortisone for 96 hours markedly enhances penetration.
+The extent of percutaneous absorption of topical corticosteroids is determined by many factors, including the vehicle and the integrity of the epidermal barrier.
 Topical corticosteroids can be absorbed from normal intact skin.
 Inflammation and/or other disease processes in the skin may increase percutaneous absorption.

-In a controlled clinical trial involving patients with moderate to severe plaque-type psoriasis, Clobetasol Propionate Cream-Emollient applied to 5% to 10% of body surface area resulted in additional benefits in the treatment of patients for 4 consecutive weeks.
+In a controlled clinical trial involving patients with moderate to severe plaque-type psoriasis, clobetasol propionate emollient cream, 0.05% was applied to 5% to 10% of body surface area.
 In this trial, there were no clobetasol-treated patients with clinically significant decreases in morning cortisol levels after 4 weeks of treatment; however, morning cortisol levels may not identify patients with adrenal dysfunction.
-Therefore, the additional benefits of extending treatment beyond 2 weeks should be weighed against the potential for HPA suppression.
-Therapy should be discontinued when control has been achieved.
-Treatment beyond 4 consecutive weeks is not recommended.

-Patients using topical corticosteroids should receive the following information and instructions.
+Inform patients using topical corticosteroids of the following information and instructions: